By Staff Writer

 The number of required clinical hours is determined by each program.
 Schools typically organize clinical rotations for distance learners, but ask for a list of rotation locations to make sure they're available in a place you can access.

 How Do I Choose an Online ADN Program?

-Nursing Specializations After Earning an Online ADN
+Nurse Specializations After Earning an Online ADN

-There are many career options for graduates who earn an online associate degree in nursing, pass the NCLEX-RN exam, and obtain valuable on-the-job experience.
-In nursing school, you may find a specific area of nursing that you want to pursue as a career.
-Below are a few specializations registered nurses (RNs) with an ADN degree can consider.
+There are many career options for graduates who earn an online associate degree in nursing, pass the NCLEX-RN exam, and obtain practical experience.
+In nursing school, you may also find a specific area of nursing that you want to pursue as a career.
+Below are a few specializations available to registered nurses (RNs) with an ADN degree.

-Earning a specialty certification is also an option worth pursuing; this can set you apart from your colleagues and lead to higher pay.
+Earning a specialty certification is also an option.
+These credentials can set you apart from your colleagues and lead to higher pay.

 Finding Accredited Online Nursing Programs

 Nursing program accreditation ensures students receive a quality education that meets the industry and healthcare community's high standards.
 The accreditation process is equally rigorous for on-campus and online programs.